 Although the platform lets you grow in numbers, it doesn’t give you much to deal with the increase in complexity that comes with new members.

-Mighty Networks isn’t as well-known as Facebook, but it’s actually much better for growing from a small community to a big, complex community.
-You can grow your audience with subgroups, dedicated to specific interests.
-For example, if you had a group for entrepreneurs, you could create subgroups for first-time entrepreneurs, people trying to learn sales, or people who need to understand how to hire employees.
-All of these might be topics that entrepreneurs need to learn about, but by creating these subgroups you can serve people where they’re at.
+Mighty Networks is cultural software that’s built for creating communities, and it’s got a ton of growth potential that Facebook doesn’t.
+You can create your own Spaces dedicated to specific interests or topics.
+For example, if you had a group for entrepreneurs, you could create subgroups for first-time entrepreneurs, people trying to learn sales or people who need to understand how to hire employees.
+All of these might be topics that entrepreneurs need to learn about, but by creating these Spaces you can serve people where they’re at.

-Mighty Networks also gives you more data about what’s working in your community and what isn’t with an advanced analytics dashboard.
-This helps you understand how your community is growing so that you don’t lose track of things and members in the process.
+Mighty Networks also gives you more data about what’s working in your community and what isn’t with an advanced community analytics dashboard, giving the data you need to understand how your community is growing so that you don’t lose track of things and members in the process.

 4. Mighty Networks vs. Facebook Groups: Quality of community-building